 Amex Blue Cash credit cards

 First, let’s take a look at all the key details of these two cards side by side:

 With the Blue Cash Everyday card, you’ll earn 3% cash back at US supermarkets (up to $6,000 per year in purchases, then 1%), 2% cash back at US gas stations and select department stores, and 1% cash back on everything else.
 For a credit card with no annual fee, those are decent bonus categories.

-On the other hand, the Blue Cash Preferred offers more cash back and currently comes with a $0 introductory annual fee for the first year, then costs $95 a year thereafter.
-With this card, you’ll earn 6% cash back at US supermarkets (up to $6,000 per year in purchases, then 1%) and on select US streaming subscriptions, plus 3% cash back at US gas stations and on transit, and 1% cash back on all your other purchases.
+On the other hand, the Blue Cash Preferred offers more cash back, though it also has a $95 annual fee.
+But with this card, you’ll earn 6% cash back at US supermarkets (up to $6,000 per year in purchases, then 1%) and on select US streaming subscriptions, plus 3% cash back at US gas stations and on transit, and 1% cash back on all your other purchases.